The Customer engages Nuago and Nuago agrees to provide the Services in

 Customer means the customer receiving the Services from Nuago under the Agreement and may be specified in the Relevant Proposal.

-Customer Data means data collected by Nuago (either directly or indirectly) on or from the Customer and including without limitation in relation to the Customer’s use of the Services.
+Customer Data means data collected by Nuago (either directly or indirectly) on or from the Customer and including without limitation data submitted by or on behalf of the Customer in relation to the Customer’s use of the Services.

 Customer’s Computer System means the Customer’s existing computer system and operating environment, including all hardware and software owned by, licensed to or leased by the Customer.